Smitbafna/zk-AgentMesh/README.md

 The crypto-native payment and revenue sharing infrastructure positions ZK-AgentMesh at the forefront of new decentralized financial models for AI.

 ---
-# Creativity

-ZK-AgentMesh introduces a novel model for AI agent monetization by enabling developers to launch their own LLM-based agents on a decentralized, trustless platform.
-Rather than building siloed services, developers contribute to a composable ecosystem where agents are independently monetized, interoperable, and cryptographically verified.

-With zero-knowledge proofs, ZK-AgentMesh ensures that each agent’s training, ethics, and compliance claims are provably true without revealing sensitive data.

-Got it.
-Here's a refined **Creativity section** for your technical documentation, treating **ZK-AgentMesh** as the **first and primary platform**, with no mention of an "older" ZK-AgentMesh.
-It's framed to feel like a first principles-driven, technically visionary system.

----